fenderdigital/fds-aws-coding-exercise/README.md

 - The subscription `status` field must be derived from the data using the following rules:

-    - The status is `ACTIVE` if the `canceledAt` field is not set
+    - The status is `active` if the `canceledAt` field is not set
-    - The status is `PENDING` if the `canceledAt` field is set, but current date is before the `expiresAt` date
+    - The status is `pending` if the `cancelledAt` field is set, but current date is before the `expiresAt` date
-    - The status is `CANCELED` if the `canceledAt` field is set, and current date is after the `expiresAt` date
+    - The status is `cancelled` if the `cancelledAt` field is set, and current date is after the `expiresAt` date

-- Subscriptions cannot be created for plans with `INACTIVE` status
+- Subscriptions cannot be created for plans with `inactive` status

-- `PLAN` items must be created manually in the AWS Console DynamoDB service
+- `plan` items must be created manually in the AWS Console DynamoDB service

 - The response of the `GET /api/v1/subscriptions/{userId}` should also contain the associated plan data